 Beneficial insects love catmint, and it deters bad bugs at the same time.

-Cottage Flowers – Columbine
+Cottage Garden Flowers #5 – Columbine

 This perennial plant is found in woodlands and meadows throughout the Northern Hemisphere.
 There are about 60-70 different species that come in a variety of colors.